lala-la-flaca/DevOpsBootcamp_15_Ansible_Jenkins_AWS/README.md

-This branch contains the files for Ansible Demo7:
+This branch contains files for Ansible Demo7:
 ```
 .
 └── java-maven-app